-For individual tables or simple 1:1 relationships this matters little, but referential integrity is transitive and it is very easy to build completely validated structures that become uninsertable, unupdateable or undeletable, or to build referential integrity puzzles.
+For individual tables or simple 1:1 relationships this matters little, but referential integrity is transitive, and it is very easy to build completely validated structures that become uninsertable, unupdateable or undeletable, or to build referential integrity puzzles.

-The SQL Standard definies behavior for this - checking referential integrity only at the end of a transaction - but InnoDB does not implement this.
+The SQL Standard defines behavior for this - checking referential integrity only at the end of a transaction - but InnoDB does not implement this.
 This makes working with foreign key constraints very hard and limits their usefulness.

-But at least we can walk our tree, and be sure it is well defined:
+But at least we can walk our tree, and be sure it is well-defined:

 - Foreign Keys are everywhere.